CalyxOS/calyxos.org/Offline-signing.md

 Signing the builds offline, preferably using a yubikey / nitrokey or a hsm as appropriate.

 Offline signing steps:
+* If keys aren't already generated, use `./vendor/calyx/scripts/mkkeys.sh` to create them.
+Don't forget to copy verity_user.der.x509 to the kernel source before building!
 * Build normally
 * `make target-files-package otatools`
 * Copy otatools.zip (common) and the target-files-package for each device to signing machine